henriquebap/CTU_Python/README.md

-# CTU_Python
+# Python 🐍
-Repositorio para salvar programas da aula de python
+## Repositorio para salvar programas da aula de python
 ---
-##This is My Repository to save all codes and Stuffs of Python Class
+## This is My Repository to save all codes and Stuffs of Python Class